About Us

 Our Mission

-The Stop strives to increase access to healthy food in a manner that maintains dignity, builds health and community, and challenges inequality.
+The Stop strives to increase access to healthy food in a manner that maintains dignity, builds health and community, and champions equity.

 From our origins as one of Canada’s first food banks in the 1980’s, The Stop has blossomed into a thriving community hub where neighbours participate in a broad range of programs that provide healthy food, foster social connections, build food skills, and promote civic engagement.